-In layman terms, After Effects is a digital motion graphics, visual effects and compositing software.
+In layperson’s terms, After Effects is a digital motion graphics, visual effects and compositing software.

-Also, After Effects has a bunch of tools that make VFX editing a breeze in the park.
-You can do so much more with the interactive layer based timeline and the composting methods present.
-You can even create complete animation videos by incorporating Adobe Illustrator in your workflow.
+Also, After Effects has many tools that make VFX editing a breeze in the park; you can do so much more with the interactive layer-based timeline and the composting methods present.
+You can create complete animation videos by incorporating Adobe Illustrator into your workflow.